gu-benites/studio/app_docs/task-sidebar.md

         - [x] `PanelLeft` for opening/toggling unpinned desktop sidebar and mobile sidebar.
         - [x] `PanelLeftClose` for closing/toggling pinned desktop sidebar.
         - [x] `X` for closing mobile sidebar from within.
-    - [x] Subtask: Ensure icon size for navigation items, app logo, and profile image within the sidebar is 28x28 (`h-7 w-7`).
+    - [x] Subtask: Ensure icon size for navigation items, app logo, and profile image within the sidebar is 16x16 (`h-4 w-4`).
 Header toggle icons (`PanelLeft`, `PanelLeftClose`, `X`) can remain smaller (e.g., `h-5 w-5`).
     - [x] Subtask: Ensure clickable area for each navigation icon (when sidebar is collapsed) is 32px (width) x 36px (height).
 Achieved via padding making overall item `w-8 h-9`.

 - [x] **Task: Sidebar Content Display Rules**
-    - [x] Subtask: Desktop (Pinned/Expanded or User Menu Open): Show icons (28x28) and text labels for navigation items.
-App icon (ChefHat) 28x28.
-Profile image 28x28.
+    - [x] Subtask: Desktop (Pinned/Expanded or User Menu Open): Show icons (16x16) and text labels for navigation items.
+App icon (ChefHat) 16x16.
+Profile image 16x16.
-    - [x] Subtask: Desktop (Unpinned/Collapsed): Show only icons (28x28) for navigation items, centered in their 32x36 clickable area.
-Profile image 28x28.
+    - [x] Subtask: Desktop (Unpinned/Collapsed): Show only icons (16x16) for navigation items, centered in their 32x36 clickable area.
+Profile image 16x16.
 Labels appear as tooltips or are accessible via `title` attribute.
-    - [x] Subtask: Mobile (Open): Show icons (28x28) and text labels for navigation items.
-App icon (ChefHat) 28x28.
-Profile image 28x28.
+    - [x] Subtask: Mobile (Open): Show icons (16x16) and text labels for navigation items.
+App icon (ChefHat) 16x16.
+Profile image 16x16.

 - [x] **Task: Sidebar Toggle/Close Icon Positioning in Header**
     - [x] Subtask: Desktop (Pinned/Expanded or User Menu Open): The `PanelLeftClose` or `PanelLeft` toggle icon is positioned to the left of (or as the first element before) the logo/title area in the sidebar header.
-    - [x] Subtask: Desktop (Unpinned/Collapsed): The `PanelLeft` icon is the primary toggle, centered within the header's width (48px).
+    - [x] Subtask: Desktop (Unpinned/Collapsed): The `PanelLeft` icon is the primary toggle, aligned to the start of the header area (effectively centered within the 32x36 icon clickable area if padding is applied, or simply at the start if no extra title/logo).
     - [x] Subtask: Mobile (Open): `X` icon positioned to the right of the logo/title area in the sidebar header.

 ## 2. User Account Menu